-- Read and understand the Material Safety Data Sheets (MSDSs) provided by the chemical manufacturer before you store, handle, or work with any chemicals or hazardous materials.
-(See "About MSDSs" on page 30.) - Minimize contact with chemicals.
-Wear appropriate personal protective equipment when handling chemicals (for example, safety glasses, gloves, or protective clothing).
-For additional safety guidelines, consult the MSDS. - Minimize the inhalation of chemicals.
+- Read and understand the Safety Data Sheets (SDSs) provided by the chemical manufacturer before you store, handle, or work with any chemicals or hazardous materials.
+To obtain SDSs, see the "Documentation and Support" section in this document. - Minimize contact with chemicals.
+Wear appropriate personal protective equipment when handling chemicals (for example, safety glasses, gloves, or protective clothing). - Minimize the inhalation of chemicals.
 Do not leave chemical containers open.
-Use only with adequate ventilation (for example, fume hood).
-For additional safety guidelines, consult the MSDS. - Check regularly for chemical leaks or spills.
-If a leak or spill occurs, follow the manufacturer's cleanup procedures as recommended in the MSDS. - Comply with all local, state/provincial, or national laws and regulations related to chemical storage, handling, and disposal.
+Use only with adequate ventilation (for example, fume hood). - Check regularly for chemical leaks or spills.
+If a leak or spill occurs, follow the manufacturer's cleanup procedures as recommended in the SDS. - Handle chemical wastes in a fume hood. - Ensure use of primary and secondary waste containers.
+(A primary waste container holds the immediate waste.
+A secondary container contains spills or leaks from the primary container.
+Both containers must be compatible with the waste material and meet federal, state, and local requirements for container storage.) - After emptying a waste container, seal it with the cap provided. - Characterize (by analysis if necessary) the waste generated by the particular applications, reagents, and substrates used in your laboratory. - Ensure that the waste is stored, transferred, transported, and disposed of according to all local, state/provincial, and/or national regulations. - IMPORTANT!
+Radioactive or biohazardous materials may require special handling, and disposal limitations may apply.